pradyunsg/furo/docs/customisation/edit-button.md

 Furo can add a small edit button to each document.

 This is automatically added, when the documentation is generated on Read the Docs using a GitHub repository as the source.
-It is possible to provide this, outside of Read the Docs, by setting the following keys in {any}`html_theme_options`:
+It is possible to provide this, outside of Read the Docs, by setting the following keys in [`html_theme_options`][sphinx-html_theme_options]:

 ```python
 html_theme_options = {